EducationAccountCreatedAt06092024/EducationalRepository/README.md

-# EducationalRepository
+# Tasks for basic internship
-Completed assignments within the framework of the basic intership
+Completed assignments within the framework of the basic internship